RubyTseng2538/Pet/README.md

-# ShrimpTails
+# Pet Game
-Endless runner game for artg/cmpm 120
+Game 3 for CMPM179